kazurayam/KS_ObjectRepositoryGarbageCollector/docs/index.md

 Easily we can see that there are some unused Test Objects.

 **Problem** : *How can I tell which Test Objects are unused by any of Test Cases?
-How can I be sure each Test Objects are safe to delete?*
+How can I be sure which Test Objects are safe to delete?*

 This sample is small; it has only 16 Test Objects.
-But it is already terrible to to find identify garbage.
+But it is a hard job yet to look for garbage.
 I believe that many Katalon users have far larger projects with 100 Test Objects, 500, 1000, …​ or even more.
-The more Test Objects you have, it will get worse.
+The more Test Objects you have, it will be even worse.

 So I developed this library, which will scan a katalon project and identify unused Test Objects quickly.